-The first step to building or migrating a website to the Common Web Platform (CWP) is setting up an instance.
-An instance can hold one or more websites.
+The first step to building or migrating a website to the Common Web Platform (CWP) is setting up a stack.
+A stack can hold one or more websites.

-You can request an instance using the online Service Desk, by completing the Request New Instance form.
-SilverStripe will provide you with an instance within 3 business days.
+You can request a stack using the online Service Desk(external link), by completing the Request New Stack form.
+Silverstripe will provide you with an stack within 3 business days.
 Service desk access is provided to agencies, once they have signed up.

-The Agency Relationship Manager is required to approve all new instances.
+The Agency Relationship Manager is required to approve all new stacks.
 This is so they can authorise the costs involved, and are aware of new websites.
-On receiving an instance request, SilverStripe will email cost and technical details to the Agency Relationship Manager and ask for authorisation by text message (SMS).
+On receiving a stack request, Silverstripe will email cost and technical details to the Agency Relationship Manager and ask for authorisation by text message (SMS).

-Once complete, the relevant people at your agency will be emailed information that the Instance has been set up and what systems can now be accessed.
+Once complete, the relevant people at your agency will be emailed information that the stack has been set up and what systems can now be accessed.